p5 describe is an enhanced version

 p4 changes -s submitted |

-and p5 shelved
+p5 pending and p5 shelved

-which take all the same arguments as p5 changes
+which take all the same arguments as p5 changes,

-but default to -u me
+but default to -u me and the appropriate value

-for -s
+for -s.

-can be specified for the
+here can be specified for the

 optional client argument, as a shortcut for the current